There are also articles on this site more generally about

 Read those articles along with this one.
 For more-detailed advice on installation of sprockets and setting the gear range, see the section on sprockets in the main article on internal-gear hubs.

-The current (2010) generation of Shimano 3-speed internal-gear hubs is available with a coaster brake or with an optional external Rollerbrake.
+The current (2017) generation of Shimano 3-speed internal-gear hubs is available with a coaster brake or with an optional external Rollerbrake or disc brake.
 The coaster brake is only suitable for flatland use: it will overheat on long downhill runs, like any coaster brake.
 The Rollerbrake also is somewhat prone to overheat, though the newer high-power model is less so, with its finned heat sink.
-A front brake also should be installed -- see my article about coaster brakes.
+The disc brake gets very hot but is made to withstand the heat.
+With any of these brakes, a front brake also should be installed -- see my article about braking and turning.

-The range of this hub is slightly wider than that of other 3-speed hubs:
+The range of the Shimano Nexus hub is slightly wider than that of other 3-speed hubs:

 Bicycle manufacturers often assume that the middle gear of a 3-speed hub is the "normal" gear.
 They fudge a bit, lowering the gears in order to keep the top gear from being completely useless, but then the middle gear is too low for level-ground riding.
 A 3-speed hub will work better for you if you change the sprocket or chainwheel to lower all the gears, so you use the top gear on level terrain.
 The low and middle gears are then better for acceleration and climbing, too.
 See the article on internal-gear hubs for detailed advice.

 Various Nexus 3-speed models have overlocknut dimensions between 127 and 135 mm.
-These are listed in the hub dimensions document linked below.
-In the case of steel (Cromoly) frames, it is usually possible to spread the rear triangle to the needed width.
+These are listed for most hubs in the hub dimensions document linked below.
+It is usually possible to spread the rear triangle of a steel (Cromoly) frame to the needed width.
 Any good bicycle mechanic will be able to do this, or you can do it yourself.
-Some 3-speeds use a bellcrank and pushrod for shifting, rather than a pulley concentric with the axle.
-With these hubs, the orientation of the axle does not affect shifting, and oil lubrication is possible by removing the bellcrank and pushrod, then suirting oil into the hollow end of the axle.
+Most Shimano 3-speeds use a bellcrank and pushrod for shifting, rather than a pulley concentric with the axle.
+With these hubs, the orientation of the axle does not affect shifting, and oil lubrication is possible by removing the bellcrank and pushrod, then squirting oil into the hollow end of the axle.

 The Nexus 3-speed bellcrank is aligned in second gear.